LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 Motor and power

 LiftMaster 8355 packs a 0.5 HP P3 AC motor that is super-efficient.
-At least with this model, my energy bills were not as high as with the other two.
+At least with this model, my energy bills were not as high as with the other three.
 But then, I wouldn’t recommend this if you intend to use heavy doors.

 But if you are looking for quiet operation, then you can go ahead and purchase the 8355.
 When it comes to LiftMaster 8550, a larger motor has been brought on board; a 0.75 HP DC motor.
 One unique feature it brings on board is the slow start and stop that reduces the often louder noise when the torsions start moving and when about to stop.